elastic/kibana/src/plugins/data_view_editor/README.md

-# Index pattern editor
+# Data view editor

-Create index patterns from within Kibana apps.
+Create data views from within Kibana apps.

 ## How to use

-You first need to add in your kibana.json the "`indexPatternEditor`" plugin as a required dependency of your plugin.
+You first need to add in your kibana.json the "`dataViewEditor`" plugin as a required dependency of your plugin.

-You will then receive in the start contract of the indexPatternEditor plugin the following API:
+You will then receive in the start contract of the dataViewEditor plugin the following API:

-### `userPermissions.editIndexPattern(): boolean`
+### `userPermissions.editDataView(): boolean`

-Convenience method that uses the `core.application.capabilities` api to determine whether the user can create or edit the index pattern.
+Convenience method that uses the `core.application.capabilities` api to determine whether the user can create or edit the data view.

-### `openEditor(options: IndexPatternEditorProps): CloseEditor`
+### `openEditor(options: DataViewEditorProps): CloseEditor`

-Use this method to display the index pattern editor to create an index pattern.
+Use this method to display the data view editor to create an index pattern.

 #### `options`

-`onSave: (indexPattern: IndexPattern) => void` (**required**)
+`onSave: (dataView: DataView) => void` (**required**)

-You must provide an `onSave` handler to be notified when an index pattern has been created/updated.
-This handler is called after the index pattern has been persisted as a saved object.
+You must provide an `onSave` handler to be notified when a data vuew has been created/updated.
+This handler is called after the dataview has been persisted as a saved object.

 `onCancel: () => void;` (optional)